Bèze Abbey: Golden age (990–1200)

 In 1066 a solemn assembly of bishops, abbots and local lords was held at the abbey of Bèze to settle difference between the abbot of Saint-Benigne and the officers of Robert, Duke of Burgundy.

 In 1083 Ponce, lord of the Château de Beaujeu, gave the abbey a chapel built in honour of Saint Vallier with lands and various rights.

 Étienne de Joinville(fr) was the son and grandson of counts on his father's side, and grandson of Arnoul, count of Reynel on his mother's side.

 He served as a soldier before becoming a monk.

 He was a monk at the Priory of Saint-Oyan-de-Bar and then at Cluny, where his uncle Widon was Grand Prior.

 He was appointed prior at Sainte-Germaine de Bar-sur-Aube, then of Bar-sur-Seine.

 In 1088 he was chosen as abbot of Bèze by bishop Robert.

 Under the abbot Étienne de Jonvelle (c.
 1088–1124) the grants multiplied, particularly in the form of restitution of churches.

 Humbert de Fouvent, who had been killed in the service of the Bishop of Langres around 1085–87, was buried at Bèze.

 His widow gave the abbey the chapel of his castle, the church of Lavoncourt and two silver cyphes.

 In 1093 Irmuin de Seveux gave the abbey the churches of Saint-Denis and Saint-Laurent.

 Pope Paschal II stayed at the abbey in 1107.

-He was accompanied by Henry, Abbot of Saint-Jean-d'Angély.
+He was accompanied by Henry of Poitou, then Abbot of Saint-Jean-d'Angély.

 Étienne doubled the size of the abbey's domain by restitution and donations, and expanded the abbey buildings, extending the church to the river.

 There are still remains of an axial chapel from the early 12th century.

 This is all that is left of Étienne's buildings.

 The chapels would have extended towards the Bèze river from the apse of the church.

 Under Étienne's rule the number of monks grew to about 50 living in the abbey and another 50 in subordinate priories.

 The monk Jean (died 1120) wrote the Chronicon Besuense, a history of the abbey from its foundation to the start of the 12th century.

 The monk Teobaudus (died 1130) wrote the Miracula Sancti Prudentii, which described the miraculous cures that had been effected by the relics of Saint Prudent.

 The monk Raoul the Bald wrote the Libri Quinque Historiae, a history of events from 900 to 1044.

 He famously wrote of the period, "At that time the kingdom of France was covered with a white cloak of churches."